rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part09/README.md

     .forEach(System.out::println);
 ````

-In this example, mapping jackal to JACKAL can be done independently of mapping
+In this example, mapping `jackal` to `JACKAL` can be done independently of mapping
-kangaroo to KANGAROO.
+`kangaroo` to `KANGAROO`.
 In other words, multiple elements of the stream can be processed at
 the same time and the results will not change.

 Many common streams including `map()`, `forEach()`, and `filter()` can be processed